barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 # DMR Monday evening Net

-A Digital net is run on VK-DMR each Monday night at 7:00PM onwards to 8pm.
+A Digital net is run on Free DMR each Monday night at 7:00PM onwards to 8pm.

-Using your Hopspot or your local repeater the talk group is TG "5"
+Using your Hopspot or your local repeater the talk group is TG "5050"

 Our New Motorola repeater is now fully installed and operating

-set your radio to listen to 438.725 and transmit on 431.725 to work the repeater correctly
+Set your radio to listen to 438.725 and transmit on 431.725 to work the repeater correctly

 # HF Monday evening Net